The ultimate guide to vegan pancakes! Get all of my best tips for how to make the best dairy & egg-free pancakes that still taste amazing.

 Weighing is the only way to make sure you get the same amount every single time and it's a gamechanger for pancake and baking recipes.
 Digital kitchen scales can be really inexpensive to buy.
 You can pick up a decent one for under $20.

 If you absolutely have to use measuring cups, do not scoop the flour into the cup.
 This will give you a wildly inaccurate amount.
 Instead, aerate the flour with a fork then spoon it gently into the cup without shaking or compacting it down, then level with a knife.
 This will give you roughly the correct amount.

-Another reason pancakes don't turn out well is over-mixing of the batter.
 Flour contains gluten and when liquid is added to flour and agitated you activate that gluten.
-The more you mix the batter the more you develop the gluten and developed gluten is not your friend if you want super-soft, fluffy and tender pancakes.
+The more you mix the batter the more you develop the gluten.
+Developed gluten is not your friend if you want super-soft, tender and fluffy pancakes.

 Also when mixing too much, you deflate air bubbles in the batter.
 Stirring gently maintains as much air as possible which as a result will make your pancakes lighter and fluffier.

 If you've ever wondered why pancake recipes ask you to mix the dry ingredients in one bowl and the wet ingredients in another its because it helps you avoid activating the gluten too early and over-mixing the batter.